-The Secondary Schools Renewal Project will improve the physical condition of nearly 60 schools, their amenities and how they present to their local community.
-The improvements aim to increase school/street activity by making facades and entrances more attractive, improving way-finding, and raising the visibility of education in the community.
-This will make our schools more welcoming for visitors.
+The Secondary School Renewal Project is improving the physical condition of nearly 60 schools, their amenities and how they present to their local community.
+The improvements increase school/street activity by making facades and entrances more attractive, improving way-finding and raising the visibility of education in the community.
+This is making our schools more welcoming for visitors.

 School Website Service redevelopment